-The last day to drop this course with no "W" notation and still receive a tuition fee refund is September 18, 2015.
-Last day for registration/change of registration is September 21, 2015.
-The last day to withdraw from this course is December 8, 2015.
+The last day to drop this course with no "W" notation and still receive a tuition fee refund is Sept 23rd, 2016.
+Last day for registration/change of registration is Sept 26rd, 2016.
+The last day to withdraw from this course (and NOT receive a fee refund) and is December 9th, 2016.